nagyBotondVilmos/CA/floating_point/readme.md

+# Author
-# Author: Nagy Botond-Vilmos
+Nagy Botond-Vilmos

 # Floating point numbers
 This directory contains the implementation of most commonly used functions for floating point numbers.

 # Files
-- `float.asm`: a mixed code which contains the implementation as well as the test case ReadStr, WriteStr, ReadInt, WriteInt    - see the `num_and_str` directory ReadFloat():(XMM0)                      - reads a float from the standard input WriteFloat(XMM0):()                     - writes a float to the standard output
+`float.asm`: a mixed code which contains the implementation as well as the test case
+    ReadStr, WriteStr, ReadInt, WriteInt    - see the `num_and_str` directory ReadFloat():(XMM0)                      - reads a float from the standard input WriteFloat(XMM0):()                     - writes a float to the standard output